pratapladhani/mcs-labs/labs/autonomous-account-news/README.md

   6. Under **Additional instructions to the agent when it's invoked by this trigger**, clear any default content and replace it with: `Analyze Opportunities`.

-  7. Click **Next** and **Create** the trigger.
+  7. Click **Create trigger** to create the trigger.

 > [!TIP]
 > The instruction *Analyze Opportunities* functions similarly to a conversational instruction.
 When triggered, the agent will try to follow this directive using its orchestration logic—factoring in global instructions and tool definitions (covered in later steps).

 ---